Omani Kahwa

 Oman's distinctive coffee — lightly-roasted Arabica beans brewed with green cardamom and small pieces of frankincense (luban), creating a uniquely-Omani pale-yellow, fragrant, slightly-bitter coffee.
 Served in tiny finjan cups with Omani halwa and dates.
 The frankincense is the Omani signature.

-Omani kahwa is one of the world's most-distinctive coffee preparations — the only national coffee that includes frankincense.
-The frankincense (luban) tradition comes from Oman's centuries as the world's premier frankincense producer (the Dhofar region's Hojari grade has been the global gold standard since antiquity).
-The Omani version is similar to Saudi qahwa but with this signature frankincense addition.
+Omani kahwa is one of the world's most distinctive coffee preparations, notable for including frankincense alongside the cardamom that flavors Arabic coffee generally.
+The frankincense (luban) tradition comes from Oman's centuries as the world's premier frankincense producer (the Dhofar region's Hojari grade has been the global gold standard since antiquity, traded to Mesopotamia, Egypt, Greece, Rome, India and China).
+The Omani version is similar to Saudi qahwa but for this signature frankincense addition, strongest in Dhofar.
 The dish is the universal Omani hospitality offering, served with halwa Omani and dates.
 Modern Muscat cafes serve traditional Omani kahwa with frankincense; the dish has become a tourist favorite.

 Lift the tiny finjan to your nose — the aroma is profoundly layered: light Arabica coffee notes, fresh cardamom, and the unmistakable piney-resinous frankincense — woody, warm, slightly-medicinal.
 Take a tiny sip: the lightness of the coffee surprises (this is not espresso), the cardamom's fresh fragrance, then the frankincense's deep aromatic presence.
 Bite into a piece of halwa Omani: the sweet-saffron-rose-frankincense halwa harmonizes with the kahwa's frankincense, creating a single layered experience.
 With a date or two, this is the Omani hospitality ritual — generations of generosity, the welcome that defines Omani culture.